 If you’re flexible on location: You can search for flights by country instead of city — the “United States” to “Thailand”, for example.
 If you were planning on starting your travels in Ching Mai, but discover it’s $200 cheaper to fly to Bangkok, it most likely won’t make all that much difference to your trip.
-You can also use Skyscanner to search for flights to “everywhere” if you’re open to heading anywhere, and Adioso lets you search for flights to “somewhere warm”.
+You can also use Kiwi.com to search for flights to “anywhere” if you’re open to heading anywhere, and Adioso lets you search for flights to “somewhere warm”.

 If you’re flexible on airports: Last month, I saved $80 on a flight by flying into an airport on the outskirts of Berlin rather than the one close to the city centre.
 That’s why you should be open to flying into the airports for low-cost carriers — even though they’re usually further away from the city, you’ll often be able to score a cheaper price.